-You must provide your own materials for cutting in the laser cutter.
-The lab assistant may need to test cut on a portion of the material that you provide - be sure to bring extra for testing.
+You can provide your own materials for cutting in the laser cutter.
+The lab assistant may need to test cut on a portion of the material that you provide – be sure to bring extra for testing.
 The laser system can’t cut everything.
 Please refer to the materials list below to see if your material is approved, and retain the original coating/packaging for the lab assistant to identify the material.

 As a general rule, cutting many small sheets produces better results than cutting everything from one large sheet, because materials can warp with prolonged exposure to the heat produced by the laser.

 Tape is useful for holding the many cut pieces of finished jobs while they are still on the bed as a complete sheet.
-The Service Desk does not supply tape, you must provide your own.
+The Service Desk does not supply tape.
+You must provide your own.

 Materials that may be cut/etched: